SQL Database RAG App

 Step 2: Generating SQL query

-I developed the writer component here to generate SQL query.
+I developed the writer component in writer.py to generate SQL query.

 There are 2 functions, init_llm and write_query.
 There is 1 class QueryOutput.